jarlostensen/InteractiveAssembler64/README.md

 - The CLI (Command Line Interface)

 ## Runtime ``inasm64::runtime``
-The runtime takes binary IA-64 instructions as input and lets you execute them, one by one.
+The runtime takes binary Intel® 64 instructions as input and lets you execute them, one by one.
 At the core of the runtime is a debugger (using the Windows DebugAPI) which single-steps the code to run.
 It also provides access to the execution context (registers, flags).

 ## Assembler ``inasm64::assembler``